TransparentHealth/mu2/hl7v2/README.md

 *Description:* NIST HL7v2, ePrescribing, and Cancer Registry Test Tools versions released Feb.
 15 2013.
 Runs atop Ubuntu 12.04 LTS, Tomcat7, OpenJDK 1.6.

-Notes:  Use at least a "small" instance size.
+Notes:  Use at least a "medium" instance size.
 Be sure to follow the firewall instructions in this document for your instance.
 When connecting to the host via ssh, remember that the default user name is "ubuntu" and  not "root".
 Be sure and "chmod 400 your.pem", where your.pem is you security key from Amazon.